o0Zz/ha-ipaper/README.md

 **Home Assistant Interactive e-Paper Dashboard (For Kobo, Kindle, etc.)**

-HA-IPaper is a ready-to-use e-paper dashboard for Home Assistant that enables display and interaction with your smart home setup on e-paper devices.
+HA-IPaper is a ready-to-use e-paper dashboard for Home Assistant that enables display and interaction with your smart home setup on e-paper devices with a browser.

 ![image](https://github.com/user-attachments/assets/f6070f6c-4119-44f5-8aa8-a91b834e67d6)

 ## Key Differences from Other Home Assistant e-Paper Dashboards

+1. **Compatible with Built-in eReader Browser:** This project is designed to work with the limited browsers on e-paper eReaders.
+Simply prevent your eReader from entering deep sleep mode, and, if possible, enable fullscreen mode for an optimal experience.
+For Kobo devices, you can use NickelMenu to manage these settings directly.
+On Kindle, you may need to jailbreak the device to disable deep sleep and enable fullscreen mode in the browser.

-1. **No Coding Required:** Unlike other projects where you need to write HTML or additional code, HA-IPaper is designed to work out of the box.
+2. **No Coding Required:** Unlike other projects where you need to write HTML or additional code, HA-IPaper is designed to work out of the box.
 Configure it simply through a YAML file, without needing to handle complex customization.

-2. **Interactive:** This project allows full interaction with Home Assistant directly from your e-paper device—a feature few other projects provide.
+3. **Interactive:** This project allows full interaction with Home Assistant directly from your e-reader — a feature few other projects provide.

-3. **Legacy Compatibility:** HA-IPaper avoids JavaScript and uses only basic CSS, ensuring compatibility with older e-paper browsers that do not support modern web standards.
-All rendering (including SVG icons) is handled server-side for seamless e-paper compatibility.
+4. **Legacy Compatibility:** HA-IPaper avoids JavaScript and uses only basic CSS, ensuring compatibility with older e-reader browsers that do not support modern web standards.
+All rendering (including SVG icons) is handled server-side for seamless e-reader compatibility.

-4. **Automatic adaptation to new entities**: HA-IPaper automatically integrates new entities added to your Home Assistant setup without requiring manual updates to the dashboard.
+5. **Automatic adaptation to new entities**: HA-IPaper automatically integrates new entities added to your Home Assistant setup without requiring manual updates to the dashboard.
 This means that as you expand your smart home system, HA-IPaper will recognize and display new entities seamlessly, saving time and effort in managing and maintaining your e-paper dashboard.

 ## Quick Start